alexmurphy6194/LMS/README.md

 ### Updates notification for the Admin display
    I created a notification visual that would be displayed only to the Job Placement director notifying them of the number of students that got job offers or submitted the required 35 applications and are ready to Graduate.
-This was tricky because where the notification is being displayed in the Nav Bar is being rendered in the Layout view.
-Every solution that involved passing data model to the Layout that I found was overly complicated and messy.
+This was tricky because where the notification is being displayed in the Nav Bar, is being rendered in the Layout view.
+Every solution that involved passing a data model to the Layout seemed overly complicated and messy.
 I managed a clever work-around by adding a method in the Startup.cs, which gets called every time the application is started.
-This meant I could get the data automatically at the beginning of the site load, call the method from the Layout view which would return the number of students in the Notifications table, and then display it however I needed.
+This method would pull the relevant data automatically at the beginning of the site load, I then call the method from the Layout view which would return the number of students in the Notifications table, and then I could display it however I needed.
 It required combination of backend database access and logic, getting that info to the correct controller and calling it, and then displaying it back on the front end.
 It encompassed all aspects of MVC and took a bit of trickery to be able to get it to work.
 The idea to get the data in startup was kind of on a whim,